-In order to survive in todays’ world, one must have an income.
+To survive in today's world, one must have an income.
 In order to have an income, that means you’re going to have to find a job.
 Sadly, almost all jobs require some form of human interaction.
-Whether you’re writing a book or flipping a burger, it all goes to please another human being: like it or not.
+Whether you’re writing a book or flipping a burger, it all goes to please another person: like it or not.

 After doing some research on the matter, I’ve come up with a list of jobs that sound like they’d be suitable for people who hate working with other people.
 These are only suggestions.
 There is no guarantee that any of these would actually be suitable for you personally.

 Freelance writing could be a great job for someone who hates dealing with people.
 However, it doesn’t necessarily mean that you would be successful.
 Writing is an art, which as we know is one of the most challenging fields there are to date.

 There’s a big difference between a writer and a successful writer.
 Most writers still work a day job.
 Successful writers typically do not.

 But if you choose freelance writing, you aren’t out to please anyone.
 If people like you, great.
 If they don’t, big deal.

 If you’re interested in blogging, I can tell you that it can be perfect for people who don’t like to interact with other people.
 Don’t get me wrong, talking to people via the internet can be just as hellacious as communicating in-person, and often it’s even worse.
 But there are options that you have that can limit your person-to-person contact with cyber folk.
 I’m not saying that these would be financially beneficial and in fact, they may even hurt you in the long-run.
 But they are options.

 - Deactivating your comments or just not reading or replying to comments.

 - Little interaction on social media.
 I say “little” because, in all honesty, social media is pretty important when trying to get traffic to your blog.